-The targeted industry clusters for Wayne County include optics and technology-based manufacturing, sustainable energy, agriculture related manufacture and equipment manufacturing.
+The targeted industry clusters for Wayne County include optics and technology-based manufacturing, sustainable energy, agriculture and food production and related manufacturing.
 Tourism also is an important aspect of the Wayne County economy.
-Agriculture and the related agribusiness and food processing sector form another key component of economic activity within the County.
 Activities are prioritized annually by the County for general infrastructure and the Industrial Development Agency continues to follow the unilaterally adopted Economic Development Strategic Plan.

-The Wayne County Economic Development and Planning Department is involved in projects aimed at strengthening and diversifying the local economy through agricultural enhancement and redevelopment of existing commercial and industrial properties with unresolved environmental constraints.
+The Wayne County Department of Economic Development and Planning (ED&P) is involved in projects aimed at strengthening and diversifying the local economy by enhancing agricultural-related businesses and redevelopment of existing commercial and industrial properties with unresolved environmental constraints.
 The department also provides services to the WC IDA and goals are integrated, providing additional access to staff skills.
-While the department maintains a strong focus through its Agriculture Development Specialist, the WC IDA provides funding and incentives to grow the agricultural and food processing industries.
+While the department maintains a strong focus through its Agriculture Development Specialist, the WC IDA provides funding and incentives to grow each of the key clusters- agricultural and food processing, optics, sustainable energy and advanced manufacturing industries.

 An environmental cleanup program is re-starting with the goal of bringing properties back to the tax-rolls and expanding the amount of developable land in the county while alleviating pressure to develop open space and agricultural properties.
 A point committee has been selected and they are working on a stepped plan to address issues with the current process.
-Staff have been working with the county committee and administrator to determine what outside assistance is available and most effective.
+Staff has been working with the county committee and administrator to determine what outside assistance is available and most effective.